bitrat/countdown-scraper/Detailed.md

 - `PG_USER` — either `postgres` (superuser) or the dedicated user you created in Step 3. (scraper_user)
 - `PG_PASSWORD` — the password for that user.
 - `PG_DATABASE` — the database name you created in Step 3 (`woolworths_prices`).
-- `IMAGE_UPLOAD_FUNC_URL` — leave blank unless you have an image upload endpoint configured.

 > **Note:** The database table (`products`) is created automatically the first time you run in database mode.
 You do not need to create it manually.